Rescuers at California mudslide expand search for missing

 MONTECITO, Calif.
-(Reuters) - Emergency officials in southern California said on Friday they were looking for five people missing and feared dead or trapped by deadly mudslides and have expanded the search area.
+(Reuters) - Rescue crews in southern California said on Friday they were looking for five people missing and feared dead or trapped by deadly mudslides that have already killed at least 17 others.

-At least 17 people have died and officials warned that finding more survivors in the thick brown mud was becoming unlikely.
+The number of missing has fluctuated as people are located, said the Santa Barbara Sheriff’s Office, which expanded the search area and warned that finding survivors in the thick brown mud was becoming unlikely.
+Authorities said 43 people were unaccounted for Thursday night.

-The new figure of five missing compared with the 43 people listed last night as unaccounted for by the Santa Barbara Sheriff’s Office, according to a spokesman for the office, who declined to elaborate on the reason for the sharply lower number.

-Officials say estimates of missing people can fluctuate dramatically in the days after a natural disaster as people call in reports of missing loved ones, some of whom may not have been in the area when the disaster struck.

 Triggered by heavy rains, the massive slides struck before dawn on Tuesday.
 Walls of mud and debris cascaded down hillsides that were that were stripped bare of trees and shrubs last month by wildfires, including the Thomas Fire, the largest blaze in the state’s history.